-We do not walk around our world labeling the objects we see and hear.
-Instead, we tend to point out objects that are not there but should be, errors, unusual situations, goal states that we would like to take place in the future, and facts that we want our interlocutor to know.
+We do not only walk around our world labeling the objects we see and hear.
+We also mention objects that are not there but should be, errors, unusual situations, goal states that we would like to take place in the future, and facts that we want our interlocutor to know.
 In some ways, this issue is the opposite of the one just discussed.
 People need to be able to produce words based on external inputs (describing a scene or labeling an object) but also based on internal ideas.
 Standard models of language production (Levelt, 1993) propose that a sentence begins as a thought, a proposition of some kind that the speaker wishes to communicate.
 Words are matched to components of the thought, and a syntactic frame is selected that will match the structure of the proposition.
 Further processes spell out the details of the sentence, the phonetic structure of the words, and the motor sequences involved in producing them.
 A theory of word meaning must deal with the initial step in this process, the translation of idea to words.
 The text-based systems we discuss do not have representations of ideas, per se.
 That is, the nonlinguistic thoughts that then generate linguistic representations are not present in them; all their representations are in terms of how words relate to other words.
 Since thought is not (or not solely) word-based (Fodor, 1975; Murphy, 2002), words must connect to concepts more generally.
 So far, this aspect is missing from the systems we have described, and so they cannot readily serve as models of spontaneous language production and conversation.

-Of course, there are dialogue systems that can have conversations with users, and these systems vary in the structure and richness of their internal states.
-Current systems tend to fall into two types (H. Chen, Liu, Yin, & Tang, 2017): 1) goal-directed systems with richer internal states but limited language skills, or 2) text-driven systems with more sophisticated language skills but limited internal states.
-Goal-directed dialogue systems often assist a user with specific tasks like making travel plans or restaurant reservations.
+Of course, there are dialog systems that have conversations with users, and these systems vary in the structure and richness of their internal states.
+Current systems tend to fall into two types (Chen et al., 2017): (a) goal-directed systems with richer internal states but limited language skills, or (b) text-driven systems with more sophisticated language skills but limited internal states.
+Goaldirected dialog systems often assist a user with specific tasks like making travel plans or restaurant reservations.
 Such systems do often have knowledge of their limited domains (e.g., flight schedules and costs, travel rules, typical preferences, etc.), and they choose their words on the basis of achieving goals and satisfying the user.
 In a theoretical sense, these systems may be considered to be semantic systems, in that their words connect to actual entities, actions, and events in the world.
-If a customer says, "Let's book a morning flight from New York to Miami," the dialogue system may first translate the natural language utterance into a formal description specifying entities and relations through the process of semantic parsing (Eisenstein, 2019).
-Ultimately, a ticket may be sold involving a flight that actually will go from New York to Miami.
+If a customer says, "Let's book a morning flight from New York to Miami," the dialog system may first translate the natural language utterance into a formal description specifying entities and relations through the process of semantic parsing (Eisenstein, 2019).
+Ultimately, a ticket a bird is perched on a bird feeder tree frog, swing, lakeside, canoe a close up of a vase with a flower in it goblet, candle, pot, hook a bird that is sitting on a car grey whale, geyser, scuba diver, volcano a close up of a bear with an umbrella fountain, cricket, cockroach, spider web a bird that is sitting on a branch mantis, spider web, bow, walking stick a small bird sitting on a bird feeder tailed frog, stove, caldron, rotisserie may be sold involving a flight that actually will go from New York to Miami.
 The semantics of such systems are however limited by the scope of their applications.
-The flight-booking system knows about selling tickets in order to book a reservation, but they don't know about the paper instantiation of tickets or the visual properties of airplanes.
+The flight-booking system knows about selling tickets in order to book a reservation, but it doesn't know about the paper instantiation of tickets or the visual properties of airplanes.